top of page

 Nicolás Urrutia (he/she/they)

-I spend part of my time in classrooms transformed into pop-up kitchens, where I teach about food, culture, and a bit of sustainability and nutrition.
-Outside the classroom, I design immersive food experiences such as pop-ups and dinners, create written and audiovisual material about food and its relationship with people (including my own), and travel in search of culinary and cultural knowledge—whether across the globe, or within the diverse neighborhoods of New York City.
-I also collaborate with chefs, artists, and researchers worldwide to craft experiences, artworks, and educational projects that convey powerful messages about food and culture.
+I also spend part of my time in classrooms transformed into pop-up kitchens, where I teach about food, culture, and a bit of sustainability and nutrition.
+Outside the classroom, I create written and audiovisual material about food and its relationship with people (including my own), and travel in search of culinary and cultural knowledge—whether across the globe, or within the diverse neighborhoods of New York City.
+I also collaborate with chefs, artists, musicians, and researchers from different backgrounds to craft experiences, artworks, and educational projects centered around food, culture, and community.

 IMG_7388_edited.jpg